-For 2012, the measurable quantitative objectives within the Business Performance Factor were adjusted earnings per share (EPS) and adjusted cash flow conversion.
-Adjusted EPS excludes from reported earnings per share the impact of acquisition-related income and charges, restructuring charges and, at the Compensation Committee's discretion, non-cash asset impairment charges (EPS Adjustments).
-Adjusted cash flow conversion is cash flow as a percent of net income excluding the impact of the EPS Adjustments and "catch-up" pension contributions.
+For 2013, the measurable quantitative objectives within the Business Performance Factor were adjusted EPS and adjusted cash flow conversion.
+Adjusted EPS excludes from reported earnings per share the impact of acquisition-related income and charges, and restructuring charges (EPS Adjustments).
+Adjusted cash flow conversion is cash flow as a percent of net income excluding the impact of the EPS Adjustments.
 The payout of each quantitative objective is a function of the amount by which actual performance exceeds or falls short of goal, with a maximum payout of 200% of target for each objective.
-The MICP provides that no bonus is payable unless the minimum threshold for adjusted EPS is met.
-The threshold adjusted EPS for 2012 was established to be \$2.44.
+For 2013, no bonus was payable unless a minimum threshold for adjusted EPS was met.
+The adjusted EPS threshold for 2013 was \$2.55.